brokenarc/neo23blaster/README.md

 ## Installation

 You must install the following dependencies from the [Adafruit CircuitPython library bundle](https://circuitpython.org/libraries) that matches the version of CircuitPython on your M4.
-Copy these files to the `lib` directory on the `CIRCUITPY` drive.
+Copy this file to the `lib` directory on the `CIRCUITPY` drive.

 * `adafruit_logging.mpy`
-* `neopixel.mpy`
-* `neopixel_spi.mpy`

 Finally, copy the `code.py` file, `settings.toml` file, and the `blaster` directory to the `CIRCUITPY` drive that mounts when the Feather board is connected via USB.